opendatasoft/ods-documentation/source/managing_security/users.rst

    * * Permission
      * Description
    * * Edit domain properties
-     * The user may configure all options and parameters in the Assets, Look & feel, Users & groups and Configuration sections of the back office.
+     * The user may configure all options and parameters in the Assets, Look & feel (except for the Theme subsection), Users & groups and Configuration sections of the back office.

-       **This permission grants access to the Assets, Look & feel, Users & groups, Configuration and License sections of the back office.**
+       **This permission grants access to the Assets, Look & feel (Branding, Data visualizations, Navigation and Dataset themes), Users & groups, Configuration and License sections of the back office.**
    * * Manage the domain theme
      * The user may configure all options and parameters in the Theme and Dataset themes subsections of the Look & feel section of the back office.
 To access the other subsections (Branding, Data visualizations and Navigation), the Edit domain properties permission is required.

        **This permission grants access to the Look & feel (Theme and Dataset themes) section of the back office.** It also allows to manage assets.
    * * Browse analytics
      * The user may access all analytics dashboards, both at the `domain level </monitoring_audience>`_ and at the dataset level.

        **This permission grants access to the Analytics section of the back office.**
    * * Manage all reuses
      * The user may see, approve, reject and delete all reuse submissions on the portal.

        **This permission grants access to the Reuses section of the back office.**
    * * Manage all subdomains
      * The user may edit, create and delete all subdomains (:doc:`if subdomains are enabled on the portal </managing_subdomains/index>`).

        **This permission grants access to the Subdomain section of the back office.**

 Quotas